 One of the dishes I’ll miss this holiday season is Mom’s beef and potato curry.
 She’s the oldest of seven siblings, (if you think that’s a lot, Dad is one of nine) and holiday gatherings are always a huge multi-generational affair.
 My aunt Connie always makes the Thanksgiving turkey or Christmas ham, and if not my mom, one of my aunts or uncles always makes a big pot of beef curry.
 Instead of serving it at the buffet table, they usually leave the pot on the stove.
 When you get to the end of the buffet line, one of them will lead you into the kitchen, “Come, come, have some beef stew.”
 I look forward to it every year, but since we’re social distancing, I’ve just started making my own.

 Mom doesn’t keep an extensive spice collection.
-The cabinet above her stove is mostly empty (at her tallest she was probably 5”-1”) except for salt, pepper, msg, dried shrimp and three or four unmarked spices in re-purposed jelly jars.
-Next to the stove she keeps rice wine, three different types of soy sauce, and fish sauce.
-Her curry is a mild stew of tender beef, and potatoes falling apart in a thick sauce flavored with garlic, ginger, garam masala, and turmeric…I think.
+The cabinet above her stove is mostly empty (she’s only 5”-1” you see) except for salt, pepper, msg, dried shrimp and three or four unmarked spices in re-purposed jelly jars.
+Next to the stove she keeps rice wine, fish sauce, light soy, mushroom soy and dark soy sauce.
+Her curry is a mild stew of tender beef, and potatoes falling apart in a thick sauce flavored with garlic, ginger, garam masala, and turmeric.

 Bison Curry with Daikon